Is Ireland expensive? How much will a trip to Ireland cost?

 Another thing to consider when determining your overall Ireland trip budget is travel insurance.
 World Nomads offers flexible and simple travel insurance policies with coverage for more than 150 activities that you can buy or extend while on the road.

 Are you planning a trip to Ireland?
-Have you been?
+Have questions about the prices?
 Let us know in the comments!

 Good day Maggie,